Virus, heat wave and locusts form perfect storm in India

 Instead, “the government is promoting the same sectors of the industry that have caused the multiple crises in the first place,” he said.

-But Narain said other government initiatives that expand federal agriculture employment programs, cash transfer and food ration programs help India deal more effectively with its threats.
+But Narain said other government initiatives that expand federal agriculture employment, cash transfer and food ration programs help India deal more effectively with its threats.

 “It’s building coping abilities of the very poor to be able to deal with stress after stress after stress,” she said.